Last Updated on: 21st November 2023, 10:32 am

-Eye problems are also a likely cause of crying or excessive wateriness.
-If your parrot develops an eye condition, it will secrete tears either because of the discomfort or because the body’s attempting to remove foreign bodies.
+Eye problems are a cause of excessive eye wateriness.
+If a parrot develops an eye condition, it’ll secrete tears due to discomfort or when the body attempts to remove foreign bodies.

-- Bacterial or fungal infections
+- Bacterial and fungal infections.

-- Trauma or injury
+- Trauma or injury.

-- Foreign body
+- Foreign body.

-- Psittacosis (parrot fever)
+- Psittacosis (parrot fever).